For the Pastry

 Notes on Making the Pastry

 Christmas is a busy time, so I recommend making your pastry by food processor as it makes short work of the pastry.
-If you have the time then fine, make the pastry by hand, always a lovely thing to do but remember to work quickly and lightly and to keep all your ingredients cool.
+If you have the time, then fine, make the pastry by hand, which is always a lovely thing to do but remember to work quickly and lightly and to keep all your ingredients cool.

 - Sift in the flour into a large bowl, add the butter and salt.
 Rub the mixture lightly between your fingers, lifting as you rub to add a little air for a light pastry.
 All done when the mix resembles sand.

 - Add a couple of tablespoons of very cold water to the egg and beat it together.
 Add the egg mixture little by little, mixing with a knife between additions with a cold knife.
 Do not over mix the dough comes together fairly quickly.
 Stop adding egg once the pastry binds together.